-Figure 1 – Defects identification examples. (a) Snail track. (b) Cell crack. (c) Hot spot. (d) Busbar decolouration. (e) EVA decolouration. (f) Bubble formation.
+Figure 1 – Defects identification examples. (a) Snail track. (b) Cell crack. (c) Hot spot. (d) Busbar discoloration. (e) EVA discoloration. (f) Bubble formation.

 Delamination

 The adhesion between the glass, encapsulation, active layers and the back layers can be compromised for various reasons.
 Larger thin film modules and some other type of technology may also contain a transparent conductive oxide (TCO) layer from the soda-lime glass substrate.
-This layer may lose adhesion with the adjacent glass layer [8].
+This layer may lose adhesion with the adjacent glass layer [13].
 Usually, if adherence is compromised due to contamination (e.g. by inadequate cleaning of the glass) or environmental factors, delamination will occur, followed by moisture formation and, thus, corrosion.
 The delamination of the interfaces that are within the optical path of the light, will give rise to a reflection and the consequent loss of current (power) on the modules.